ragizaki/student-profile/README.md

 # Hatchways Front-End Assessment

 This is the front-end project I built using React, fetching a static list of students from the Hatchways API.
-The site is now live at zaki-hatchways-frontend-challenge.netfliy.app
+The site is now live at <a href="http://zaki-hatchways-frontend-challenge.netlify.app">zaki-hatchways-frontend-challenge.netfliy.app</a>

 ## Running the Project
 ```git